vierstralab/hotspot3/README.md

 # Calling peaks with hotspot3
-hotspot3 identifies regulatory regions with elevated chromatin accessibility or sequencing signal by modeling the background distribution of cut counts.
+hotspot3 identifies regions with elevated chromatin accessibility or sequencing signal by modeling the background distribution of cut counts.

 The method combines:
 - **Background modeling** using a negative binomial distribution, fitted within locally uniform genomic segments.